techieguy1/bash/README.md

 Also includes some dotfiles.

+NOTE: SSH aliases to other systems only work with the local LAN.
+Those systems cannot be accessed from the outside.
+This was done on purpose for security reasons.

 ## Installation

 1. mkdir ~/.bash_resources
 2. Put aliases and exports files in ~/.bash_resources.

-   The original exports file is *not* included in git because it contains some sensitive information.
+   ~~The original exports file is *not* included in git because it contains some sensitive information.
 I have created a sample exports file for which you can use.
-Just drop the .sample extension.
+Just drop the .sample extension.~~

-   Google how to create an exported variable in bash if you are unsure.
+   ~~Google how to create an exported variable in bash if you are unsure.~~

 3. Put .bashrc in your home's root directory.